 Last but not least, always make time for yourself during deployment.
 Take a day to pamper yourself and get a massage.
-Give yourself a couple hours to read that book that has been sitting on your nightstand for months.
+Give yourself a couple of hours to read that book that has been sitting on your nightstand for months.
 Whatever avenue you choose to take, make sure it’s separate from the kids and responsibilities.
-This gives you the chance to refresh, evaluate your feelings, and come back to your regular routine with a more positive mindset.
+This gives you the chance to refresh, evaluate your feelings, and come back to your routine with a more positive mindset.

 Figuring out how to deal with loneliness in the military during deployment is a process unique to each individual.
 While it’s a difficult road to navigate, there are plenty of tips and strategies to help you find your way.
-Choose the ones that work best for you and always remember to stay positive.
+Choose the ones that work best for you, and always remember to stay positive.